Sperm Whale Facts

-What is Inside the Head of a Sperm Whale?
+What's Inside the Head of a Sperm Whale?

 There is a large organ inside the head of the sperm whale, which is called the spermaceti organ.
 It is filled with spermaceti, a pale, waxy substance, which is required for deep diving.

-Record: The Heaviest Brain
+The Sperm Whale Has the Heaviest Brain

 In addition to the spermaceti organ, the head of the sperm whale also contains the brain.
 It weighs up to 21 lb (9.5 kg).
 Thus, of all mammals, the sperm whale has the heaviest brain.

-Record: The Biggest Gullet
+The Sperm Whale Has the Biggest Gullet

 Of all whales, the sperm whale has the biggest gullet.
 It even can swallow a human whole.

-Record: The Biggest Toothed Whale
+The Sperm Whale Is the Biggest Toothed Whale

-Together with the cuvier's beaked whale and the southern elephant seal the sperm whale is one of the mammals that holds the record in deep diving.
+Together with the Cuvier's beaked whale and the southern elephant seal the sperm whale is one of the mammals that holds the record in deep diving.
 In 1991, the abilities of the sperm whale already caused a stir:

 Sperm whales produce clicking noises to navigate through the ocean.
 This works quite similar to the echolocation of a bat.
 You can also hear the whales groan, whistle, chirp, trill, squeak, yelp and pant.
-Sperm whales can be heard from kilometers away under water.
+Sperm whales can be heard from miles away under water.

 Every day, the sperm whale needs an amount of food which matches about 3 % of its body weight.
 At a weight of 55 tons this is more than 1.5 tons of food per day.
 Enjoy your meal!